Lake Sakakawea: History

-The reservoir was created by construction of Garrison Dam, part of a flood control and hydroelectric power generation project named the Pick-Sloan Project along the Missouri river.
+The reservoir was created by construction of Garrison Dam, part of a flood control and hydroelectric power generation project named the Pick–Sloan Project along the Missouri river.

 Garrison dam was completed in 1956.
 It is the second (and largest) of six main-stem dams on the Missouri River built and managed by the U.S. Army Corps of Engineers for flood control, hydroelectric power, navigation, and irrigation.

-The creation of the lake displaced members of the Fort Berthold Indian Reservation from their villages of Van Hook and (Old) Sanish, which were inundated by creation of the lake.
+The creation of the lake displaced members of the Fort Berthold Indian Reservation from their villages of Van Hook and (Old) Sanish, which were inundated by the creation of the lake.
 They relocated and founded the villages of New Town, White Shield, and Mandaree.
+Elbowoods was covered by the water, as was the original town site for Sanish to the northwest of New Town.
+But only a small portion of the Van Hook town site has ever been underwater, the area near the old railroad tracks and elevators on the very south edge of the original town.
+The remainder of the Van Hook town site including the original Main Street and the residential areas to the north have not been underwater.
+In the last two decades, Van Hook has become a thriving resort community with more residents than it ever had prior to when Lake Sakakawea filled.
+Yet, the US Army Corps of Engineers, as a direct consequence of poor planning, forced those living in that area of the original town site in the 1950s to evacuate.
+Currently, Van Hook is a lively recreational area with both year-round and summer residences.

 One name that had been proposed for New Town was Vanish (a portmanteau of the two previous towns' names).
 Elbowoods, a third reservation town where the agency headquarters, boarding school, hospital, and jail were located, was also lost to the lake.
 These three towns are commemorated in the names of the three campground sections at Lake Sakakawea State Park, a state park located adjacent to Garrison Dam.

 During a training flight in winter 1969, a U.S. Air Force interceptor aircraft crashed into the western portion of the lake on March 10.
 The F-106A Delta Dart (59-0014) was from Minot AFB, about 60 mi north of the dam.
 The pilot ejected safely to land and the plane sank below the frozen lake surface.
 It was not located until more than 35 years later, in September 2004, after an extended search by a local surveyors' group.